AIM-9 Sidewinder: AIM-9C (AAM-N-7 Sidewinder IC (SARH)) (USN)

 The lackluster performance of the AIM-9B caused the Navy to look for a successor.
-And in 1963 the AAM-N-7 Sidewinder IC was designed, It was developed in two variations: a SARH (semi-active radar homing) variant (AIM-9C) and an IR (AIM-9D) in 1963.
+In 1963 the AAM-N-7 Sidewinder IC was developed in two variations: a SARH (semi-active radar homing) variant (AIM-9C) and an IR (AIM-9D) in 1963.
 The AIM-9C's semi-active radar was exclusively tied to the F-8 Crusader's radar and fire control system (FCS).
-A total of around 1,000 AIM-9C missiles were launched from 1965 to 1967, but their usage in Vietnam war proved unsuccessful, downing no enemies.
-A filter modification program for reworked units (to allow high altitude capability up to 18,288m (60,000 feet) This was the only planned modification.
+A total of around 1,000 AIM-9C missiles were launched from 1965 to 1967, but their usage in the Vietnam war proved unsuccessful, downing no enemies.
+A filter modification program for reworked units (to allow high altitude capability up to 18,288m (60,000 feet)) was the only planned modification.

+In 1984, long after the variant's retirement, Motorola was contracted to re-manufacture remaining stocks of AIM-9C missiles into the AGM-122A Sidearm, a low cost air-to-surface anti-radiation missile.

 AIM-9D "Delta" (AAM-N-7 Sidewinder IC (IR)) (USN)

 Recognizing the limitations of the initial AIM-9B, the US Navy (USN) worked to improve the missile's performance.
 They changed the missile nose to an aerodynamical ogival nose.
-The seeker was improved with a wider field of view beyond 25 degrees and a reduced instantaneous field of view of 2.5 degrees, to reduce foreign thermal interference (from flares).
-A nitrogen cooling system was added for the fuze.
-This enhanced the missile's head sensitivity.
-Maneuverability was also improved with a faster tracking rate, as well as a new actuator system.
+The seeker was improved with a wider field of view beyond 25 degrees and a reduced instantaneous field of view of 2.5 degrees to reduce foreign thermal interference (primarily from flares).
+A nitrogen cooling system was added for the fuze, enhancing the missile's heat sensitivity.
+Maneuverability was also improved with a faster tracking rate and a new actuator system.
 The Sidewinder's range was improved as well, with the new Hercules MK 36 solid-fuel rocket motor allowing the missile to fly up to 18 km.
 Finally, a new Mk 48 continuous-rod warhead was fitted to the missile for increased damage; this also meant infrared or a radio proximity fuze could be used.
-These improvements were all added into AIM-9D and went into service with the USN.
+These improvements were all added to the AIM-9D and went into service with the USN.
 Around 1,000 AIM-9D units were produced from 1965 to 1969.
-The primary problem of the AIM-9D was breakup during launch.
-The AIM-9D was eventually developed into AIM-9G.
+A significant issue with the AIM-9D was breakup during launch.
+The AIM-9D was eventually developed into the AIM-9G.